Included in this package

-The Aurora Borealis, one of nature’s most spectacular exhibitions of beauty, is a natural phenomenon with the season for most likely sightings from late August to end of March.
+The Aurora Borealis, one of nature’s most spectacular exhibitions of beauty, is a natural phenomenon with the viewing season lasting from late August to as late as mid-April.
 NASA scientists have predicted the best possible conditions for seeing the Northern Lights in the current decade.

-Welcome to Iceland!
 Check in at your hotel in Reykjavik and get comfortable for your stay in Iceland.
-Take a stroll and explore the charm and allure of Old Town Reykjavik and enjoy the Nordic vibe of the town.
+Check-in times range between 2 - 3pm, however hotels generally can store your bags while you take a stroll and explore the charm and allure of Old Town Reykjavik and enjoy the Nordic vibe of the world’s northernmost capital.
 There's plenty of lovely restaurants to choose from for a bite to eat.
-Check out one of the many tours available for booking, including whale watching and horse riding.
+Check out our wide range of tours and activities, including whale watching and horse riding.